There’s a simple answer to this question: yes.

 While we prefer the phrases actively concerned and making plans to remedy the situation as opposed to worry, what we mean is that running away is nothing to take lightly.

 If your teen runs away, especially more than once, it increases their risk of developing a host of long-term physical and psychological problems.
-It also increases risk of exposure to dangerous behavior from runaway peers and predatory adults.
+It also increases the risk of exposure to dangerous behavior from runaway peers and predatory adults.
 But before we get into the facts and figures, we need to make two things clear.
 According to the award-winning parenting support site verywellfamily, it’s important to understand that:

 Besides, the word bad is almost never helpful when describing teens, parents, and their relationships.
 We use it here as shorthand for decisions or behaviors that have negative outcomes, and to counter the voice in your head that may whisper things like this: